Thomas Häßler: Juventus (1990–1991), Roma (1991–1994)

-Soon after winning the 1990 World Cup with the German national team in Italy, Häßler transferred to Juventus for a sum of DM15 million.
+Soon after winning the 1990 World Cup with the Germany national team in Italy, Häßler transferred to Juventus for a sum of DM15 million.
 He spent only one year in Turin before he decided to join another Italian club, A.S.
 Roma, for a fee of DM14 million.
 This time he stayed for three years, making 88 appearances and scoring 11 goals.